 Cons: People tend to lose less weight when on low-fat diets compared to higher-fat diets in the long run because fat tends to keep you fuller for longer.
 Following low-fat diets over a long duration may result in the deficiency of essential fatty acids and decrease the absorption of some vitamins in your body.

 Another major problem with low-carb low-fat diets is the over-consumption of low-fat food products.
-The fat in them is replaced with large amounts of refined carbs that increase the risk of metabolic disorders.
+The fat in them is replaced with large amounts of refined carbs such as sugar, that increase the risk of metabolic disorders.

 4. Gluten-free diet

 A gluten-free diet involves eliminating foods that contain the protein gluten, such as products made from wheat, rye, barley, and oats.
 This diet is an absolute necessity for people with celiac disease or gluten intolerance.
 However, lately, it is being promoted as the one-shot solution to weight management and good health.